Collapse of Kraft-Unilever tie-up extends run of failed mega-deals

 LONDON Kraft Heinz's (KHC.O) dropped bid to buy Unilever (ULVR.L) is the third-largest M&A deal to collapse, according to Thomson Reuters data, adding to a recent run of failures that highlights the appetite for the pursuit of audacious mega-mergers.

-The abrupt U-turn by U.S. foods giant Kraft at the weekend pushed the value of deals withdrawn this year to $205.2 billion, compared with $53.6 billion at the same point in 2016.
+The abrupt U-turn by U.S. foods giant Kraft at the weekend pushed the value of deals withdrawn this year to $205.2 billion (£165 billion), compared with $53.6 billion at the same point in 2016.

 The effect of proposed big deals on those numbers is clear, with the 87 deals to have collapsed this year significantly lower than the 111 that fell through in the corresponding period last year.